inbo/crow/README.md

 Then commit and push, including the `docs` directory.
 GitHub pages will serve the site at <https://inbo.github.io/crow/>.

-Next step: getModule doesn't work?
+Next step:

+- Mutations in constants
+- Improve imports: understand @, look for unused imports, make style consistent, ..